RTEMS/rtems-docs/eng/req/items.rst

 Glossary Item Type
 ^^^^^^^^^^^^^^^^^^

-This type refines the :ref:`SpecTypeRootItemType` though the ``type`` attribute if the value is ``glossary``.
+This type refines the :ref:`SpecTypeRootItemType` through the ``type`` attribute if the value is ``glossary``.
 This set of attributes specifies a glossary item.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 glossary-type
     The attribute value shall be a :ref:`SpecTypeName`.
 It shall be the